JakobMiksch/osm-feature-info/README.md

 # Feature Info API for OpenStreetMap

 Attempt to create an API to get information about OSM features around a location.
-It current goal is to create function that mimics the same output as the existing feature info function on <www.osm.org>.
+The current goal is to create a function that mimics the same output as the existing feature info function on <www.osm.org>.
 Find the source code of the existing function [here](https://github.com/openstreetmap/openstreetmap-website/blob/6d0c2913326fbfdf3578416853e31d7a950d97ed/app/assets/javascripts/index/query.js#L252-L307).

 ## Setup